toyota-m2k/wpf-little-toolkit/README.md

  ## ViewModelBase

   A common implementation of ViewModel which support  INotifyPropertyChanged.
-  This class is intended to work with [ReactiveProperty](https://github.com/runceel/ReactiveProperty), it can dispose all properties which implements IDisposable automatically.
+  This class is intended to work with [ReactiveProperty](https://github.com/runceel/ReactiveProperty), it can dispose automatically all properties  implement IDisposable.

  ## WinPlacement